weatherfish/DexKnifePlugin/README.md

     # do not use suggest of the maindexlist that android gradle plugin generate.
     -donot-use-suggest

-    # the configs of split and keep apply with maindexlist, if -donot-use-suggest is DISABLE. (only in code, isn't in any online release version)
+    # the global filter apply with maindexlist, if -donot-use-suggest is DISABLE. (only in code, isn't in any online release version)
     -filter-suggest

     # Notes: Split dex until the dex's id > 65536. --minimal-main-dex is default.